mnkhee/user-docs-project/docs/index.md

 ## Target Audience

 These tutorials are targeted towards people who are just starting out with front-end web development -- however, people of all levels may follow alongside the tutorials.
-<br> While there are no real pre-requisites to following our tutorials, it is recommended to read about some of the HTML tags and attributes we will be using in our tutorials online.
+<br> **People unfamiliar with HTML and JavaScript should copy the code blocks we provide, while people who are familiar with those languages may code side-by-side with our tutorial.
+The primary HTML tags that experienced users should know about are tags such as [script](https://www.w3schools.com/tags/att_script_src.asp), [button](https://www.w3schools.com/tags/tag_button.asp), and [input](https://www.w3schools.com/tags/tag_input.asp).**
 <br> We recommend using [W3Schools](https://w3schools.com/) to search for anything related to HTML and CSS.

 ## Software Requirements